 - 1. Completed Master of Arts application (the \$50 application fee is waived). - 2.
 A personal statement of three to four pages identifying the applicant's personal goals for the Master of Arts program, his/her perceived strengths, and his/her potential areas for development. - 3.
-Original materials submitted for the Graduate Certificate application including the letters of recommendation and original transcripts from all previous undergraduate and graduate institutions (available from the Registrar's Office). - 4.
-Two additional letters of recommendation (One additional recommendation is required for students enrolled in the Graduate Certificate programs in Islamic Chaplaincy, Chaplaincy in Multifaith Contexts or Imam and Muslim Community Leadership.)
-One letter from your faculty advisor and, (if required) one letter from another faculty member with whom you have taken a course preferably a core faculty member, if possible. - 5.
-Hartford Seminary transcript. - 6.
+Original materials from the Graduate Certificate application.
+Please contact the Registrar's Office to request that your file and Hartford Seminary transcript be released to the Admissions Office. - 4.
+Letters of recommendation: - 2 additional letters for students enrolled in the 18 credit graduate certificates; one letter from your faculty advisor and one letter from another faculty member with whom you have taken a course. - 1 additional letter from your faculty advisor for students enrolled in the 24 credit graduate certificates. - 5.
 Personal interview.